The “at” Command in Linux [7 Practical Examples]

 man at

 The at command may or may not be installed in your system.
-You can find out whether you have it on your machine or not by typing the command at itself.
+You can install the at package by following command:

 sudo apt-get install at